Subfly/subfly_website/content/apps/yaba/privacy-policy.md

 ## 6. Data Security

 ### 6.1 Your Responsibility
-- You are responsible for securing your device
+- You are responsible for securing your devices
 - You are responsible for backing up your data
 - You are responsible for protecting your data
 - You are responsible for data recovery if needed
-- You are responsible for your iCloud account security
+- You are responsible for securing your network connections during sync
+- You are responsible for ensuring sync occurs only between trusted devices

 ### 6.2 No Security Guarantees
-- We do not guarantee data security
+- We do not guarantee data security during transmission or storage
 - We do not provide data recovery services
 - We are not responsible for data breaches
 - We are not responsible for device security
-- We are not responsible for iCloud security
+- We are not responsible for network security during synchronization
+- We are not responsible for unauthorized access to your data

 ## 7. Data Retention